haobinnan/shim-review/README.md

 ├── mk-shim.sh                         (SHIM building script)
 ├── README.md
 ├── code
-│   ├── 15.tar.gz                      (SHIM source code)
-│   ├── gnu-efi-3.0.9.tar.bz2          (gnu-efi source code)
-│   ├── grub-2.02+dfsg1-20.tar.bz2     (Grub2 source code)
-│   ├── shim-patches                   (shim Patches)
-│   └── linuxkernel-SecureBootPatches  (Linux Kernel Secure Boot Patches) ├── grub2                              (This path is the Grub2 file to be used in the final release [including 32bit and 64bit])
+│   └── linuxkernel-SecureBootPatches  (Linux Kernel Secure Boot Patches) ├── shim
-│   ├── grubia32.efi
-│   └── grubx64.efi
-├── LinuxKernel                        (This path is the Linux Kernel file to be used in the final release [including 32bit and 64bit])
-│   ├── x86
-│   │   └── bzImage
-│   └── x86_64
-│       └── bzImage
-├── shim
 │   ├── cab-signed
 │   │   ├── shimia32_v15_20190904.cab  (32Bit SHIM file submitted to sysdev.
 The cab file has been signed by EV code signing)